sebastian-sz/heapq.mojo/benchmarks/Readme.md

 `python3 heapify.py` or `mojo heapify.mojo`

 # Results
-TL;DR: The mojo implementation tends to be around order of magnitude faster, except for heappush, in which the performance degrades significantly.
+The mojo implementation tends to be around order of magnitude faster, for Python's equivalent implementation.

-I suspect that the issue could be in Mojo's `List.append` method which, as of writing this document, is faster in Python (see benchmark for `append` below).
+The benchmark for `heappush` might not be 100% fair, as there isn't a `resize` equivalent in Python for a Python list.
+See the discussion in the results for more info.

+Below I present the detailed results, measured on Ubuntu 22.04 and Mojo 24.3:

 ### Heapify